Travel guide

 4. Activate Data Roaming only on the eSIM line.
 This is necessary for it to connect to the local network of the country and does not imply paying roaming charges, because your PuraSim eSIM works without roaming at local prices.

-5. Make sure your main line has roaming deactivated to avoid generating charges from your operator.
+5. Make sure that your main line has roaming deactivated to avoid charges from your operator.

 Activating "data roaming" on the eSIM line sounds contradictory, but it's normal and safe: that setting only allows THAT line to use the network of the visited country.
 Since your plan is for prepaid local data, there's no surprise bill.

 If your iPhone allows it, it's also advisable to deactivate data roaming on the main line from its options, leaving all traffic to the eSIM.
-For previous installation details, refer to the guide on eSIM on iPhone: installation and activation.
+For previous installation details, see the guide on eSIM on iPhone: installation and activation.

 How to activate the data line on Android

-On Android, the concept is identical, although the menu names change depending on the manufacturer (Samsung, Google Pixel, Xiaomi, etc.).
+On Android, the concept is identical, although the menus change names depending on the manufacturer (Samsung, Google Pixel, Xiaomi, etc.).
 The idea is the same: choose that line as the preferred mobile data and activate data roaming only on that profile.
 These are the general steps:

 1. Open Settings and go to Connections or Network & internet.